23 Ways Grocery Stores Are Scamming You

 By Meagan Morris

-You try to pinch every penny you spend at the grocery store and even save a few extra with coupons, but you're probably still spending more than you should at the grocery store each week.
-Thanks to the psychological tricks of manufacturers, you're likely getting cheated—or at least manipulated to spend more—every time you walk in the door.
+You try to pinch every penny you spend and even save a few extra bucks with coupons, but you're probably still spending more than you should at the grocery store.
+Thanks to the psychological tricks of manufacturers, you're likely getting cheated — or at least manipulated to spend more — every time you walk in the door.

-We've compiled the most common ploys to help you be a bit more aware of what happens when you walk down the aisles.
-Check 'em out, think about your own habits, and then don't miss these The Top 15 Grocery Stores in the U.S. that get rave reviews from customers.
+We've compiled the most common ploys markets use to drain you of cash so that you can be a bit more aware of what happens when you walk down the aisles.
+Check 'em out, think about your own habits, and then don't miss these 14 Ways to Save at Costco, Straight From Employees to keep your wallet fat.

 Hot, Fresh Fibs for Sale

 Many grocers have an on-site bakery that bakes breads, donuts, and other pastries from scratch.
 But others simply cook up frozen dough sent from outside manufacturers.

 "They arrive raw and we bake them and package them," one Costco employee wrote on Reddit of the store's cookies.
 "We do bake plenty of stuff from scratch (the 'Birthday' cakes, apple pies, pumpkin pies, etc.) but some items are brought in from outside and just thawed and packaged or baked and packaged."
 So while you think you’re money is being spent on fresh items, you’re really just shelling out cash for previously-frozen goods.
 That’s not to say all frozen items are bad.
 For example, see these 46 Best Frozen Foods in America.

 You know that wild-caught seafood is better than farm-raised, but many grocers are pulling a fast one by saying farm-raised is actually wild.
 And that's not the worst of it; at some sketchy stores, the seafood you think you're buying is actually something else.
 For example, it's possible that the "scallops" are actually just punched out from the bodies of white fish.